GluuFederation/docs-ce-prod/docs/source/authn-guide/passport.md

 You can disable forwarding of messages at any time by unchecking the "Is enabled" form field.

 ## Attribute mapping and transformation

 Attribute mapping is the process of taking the user's attributes released by the external identity provider and assign those to internal Gluu attributes (LDAP attributes in this case).

-In previous Passport versions (3.1.x), specifying mapping of attributes required applying a series of manual tasks possibly at different places.
+In previous Passport versions (3.1.x), specifying attribute mapping required a series of manual tasks in different places.
 We revamped this process to make it more streamlined:

 - Attribute mapping is specified at a single place
-- Out of the box several mappings to choose from are included
+- Out of the box, includes several mappings to choose from
 - Mappings can be added at will with no restriction
 - Every provider configured can use any existing mapping
 - Attribute transformations can take place in the attribute mapping itself (this is useful to solve formatting mismatches or generating values based on the original profile data or from an external source)

 ### Default mappings

 Passport already bundles several mappings by default.
-Most of them are targetted at social login and are proven to work for most use cases. `saml_basic_profile` and `saml_ldap_profile` are generic mappings inspired on the SAML basic and SAML X.500 attribute profiles, respectively. `oxd-default` and `opendidconnect-default` are intended for use when the `passport-oxd` and `passport-openidconnect` strategies are employed to integrate OPs.
+Most of them are targeted at social login and are proven to work for most use cases. `saml_basic_profile` and `saml_ldap_profile` are generic mappings inspired on the SAML basic and SAML X.500 attribute profiles, respectively. `oxd-default` and `opendidconnect-default` are intended for use when the `passport-oxd` and `passport-openidconnect` strategies are employed to integrate OPs.

 !!!
 Warning
-    Do not edit out-of-the-box mappings, instead, create your own versions based on existing files.
+    Do not edit out-of-the-box mappings.
+Instead, create your own versions based on existing files.
 See the [tutorial](../tutorials/passport-attributes-mapping.md).

 ## Inbound flow revisited